 Helsinki is a major port city, and you can arrive by ferry or cruise ship from various destinations.
 There are regular ferry services from nearby Tallinn in Estonia.
 There are also a few ferries operating from Stockholm to Helsinki that take about 16 hours.
 The Helsinki West Harbour and the Helsinki South Harbour are the main ferry terminals.

-For the cheapest site to book your ferry tickets, check the link below.
+For the best website to book your ferry tickets, check the link below.

 By Land